tudasc/TypeART/README.md

 3. Optimize the code with -Ox using `opt`.
 4. Apply stack and global instrumentation with TypeART through `opt`.
 5. Pipe the final output to LLVM `llc` to generate the final object file.
-6. Subsequently, the TypeART runtime library is linked.
+6. Finally, link the TypeART runtime library.

 *Note*: We instrument heap allocations before any optimization, as the compiler may throw out type information of these allocations (for optimization reasons).